-Handmade card ideas just got easier.
-Use this flat fold origami pattern series for the next round of handmade cards you want to give out.
+Handmade cards just got easier.
+Use this flat fold origami pattern series for your next round of handmade cards!

 After pursuing flat unit origami for a few years, a designer of paper rosettes will start tweaking folds they find a bit too simple for the look they want to achieve.
 Presented below are variations of a fold that appears in the book reviewed below.

 The main reason to make these paper rosettes or card embellishments is to apply them to something.
-Explore 4 variations below for new handmade card ideas.
+Explore four variations below for new handmade card ideas.